 1 UCU credit = 1 ECTS credit = 30 credit hours.

 If you wish to study at UCU, you must contact your International Office at your home institution.
-Once we receive your nomination from home International Office, we will ask you to send us the following documents to [email protected]:
+Once we receive your nomination from home International Office, we will ask you to fill up the ONLINE APPLICATION FORM and upload the following documents:

-- University transcript, detailing all exams taken in higher education
+- University transcript, detailing all exams taken in home HEI

 - Your Curriculum Vitae (Europass format in English)

-The relevant Department and Program in UCU consider the application and we will contact you to let you know whether your application has been accepted.
+The relevant Department and Program in UCU will consider your application and after that, we will contact you to let you know whether your application has been accepted.

-Students that are choosing courses in Ukrainian are required to have at least B1 level.
+Students who are choosing courses in Ukrainian are required to have at least B1 level.

 Students who are choosing courses in English and are non-native speakers of English are required to have at least B2 level.